Smoking Cessation Interventions

-NICE guidance (NG92) on stop smoking interventions and services recommends that at every opportunity, health professionals should ask people if they smoke and advise them to stop smoking in a way that best suits their preferences1.
+NICE guidance (NG92) on stop smoking interventions and services recommends that at every opportunity, health professionals should ask people if they smoke and advise them to stop smoking in a way that best suits their preferences.1 (Health professionals in Scotland should refer to the SIGN 149 guideline).2

 There are a number of interventions to help people stop smoking.
 Different cessation tools, including prescribed medication, nicotine replacement therapy (NRT) and e-cigarettes, will work better for different individuals, but we know that quit attempts are more likely to be successful with behavioural support.